 My advice The Paris Digital Pass

 Do you want to book the most important sights conveniently with one click?
 The Louvre, the Montparnasse Tower & a boat tour?

 Then this pass is for you!

 With just one purchase, you can visit all of it!
 Choose your desired date – so that you can discover Paris for yourself without stress.

-Access to 2. floor of the Eiffel Tower by stairs + Audio guide Louvre admission + exhibitions 1-hour cruise on the Seine Audio guide app for Paris 10% off all subsequent purchases at Tiqets
+Access Eiffel Tower with different options Louvre admission + exhibitions – choose from different options 1-hour cruise on the Seine – different possibilities available Audio guide app for Paris 10% off all subsequent purchases at Tiqets

 Official online ticket price: (platform confusing, and you have to create an account – I wonder why…) EUR 17 for adults free admission for children under 18 years of age upon presentation of ID, people with disabilities and their companions, every first Saturday of the month, + on July 14th

 Time-slot bookings are strongly recommended, including for free-admission visitors!
 Say the Louvre…

 Reservation on www.ticketlouvre.fr 1.
 Select “Visitors with a Paris Museum Pass”, the day and time 2.
 Provide your name and museum pass number 3.
 Get a QR code for the first check (the snake at the pyramid)